Use These Addiction Meditation Techniques To Stop Cravings Today

 Science proves it.

-What Science Says About Using Meditation For Craving And Addictions
+What Science Says About Using Meditation For Addictions And Craving

-Research conducted by City, University of London (source) shows that you can stop cravings with mindfulness and meditation (see our beginners guide to mindfulness).
-Specifically, the study focused mainly on food cravings and drug addiction.
+Meditation research by City, University of London (source) shows that you can stop cravings with mindfulness and meditation (see our beginners guide to mindfulness).
+Specifically, the study focused on the affects of meditation on addiction to drugs and food.

 How does mindfulness help addictions?

 The relationship between meditation and addictions is based on short-term memory.
 Mindfulness exercises the region of the brain related to short-term memory, which just so happens to be the exact same part of the brain we use to reduce cravings.

 You’ll be happy to hear that this scientific research essentially proves right many of the Buddha’s teachings.

 What Buddha Said About Meditation And Addiction / Cravings